goodtune/internationaltouch.github.io/_policy/recognised-divisions.md

 ## Purpose of policy

 The purpose of this policy is to provide the definitive list of playing divisions which FIT recognises.
-This policy gives clear direction to Member NTA's allowing them to engage in planning exchanges and is essential in allowing FIT to produce world rankings.
+This policy gives clear direction to Members allowing them to engage in planning exchanges.

 ## Policy scope and application